vaib-dev/Courses/11-linkedin/2-networking.md

-# Chapter - 2 Networking
+p# Chapter - 2 Networking
-So, now you have made your profile on linkedin that contains a lot of information about you.
-It's time to tell people that who are you and that call networking.
+So, now you have made your profile on LinkedIn that contains a lot of information about you.
+It's time to tell people that who are you, make connections with them.
 So, what is networking?
 The answer is simple the word networking means connecting with people and LinkedIn enables you to network with people and professional organizations in your industry.
 This is a great way to stay up to date with the latest developments, and to share information with others in your field.

 ## How do we network?
 Hopefully, you avoided reaching out to new contacts and accepting connection requests until your profile was in tip-top shape.
 You need to assume that people will check out your profile when you are connecting.
 And with many connections, that’s your first impression as **You never get a second chance to make a first impression**\